 - Tomales Bay (West Marin)

 You can find dramatic ocean beaches, from Dillon Beach in the north, continuing through Point Reyes National Seashore, to Kirby Cove and Rodeo Beach at the south end of Sausalito.
 Serene bayside beaches lie along San Francisco and San Pablo Bays in Tiburon and San Rafael.
 In West Marin, you will find beaches on Tomales Bay.
-We used to visit the sheltered Heart’s Desire Beach on Tamales Bay for sunshine and rest when other beaches were cold and windy.
+For sunshine and rest when other beaches were cold and windy, Madeline the sheltered Heart’s Desire Beach on Tamales Bay .

-Here is a good list and description of Marin beaches.
-Two County beaches missing from this list are Chicken Ranch on Tamales Bay, just north-west of Inverness, and Upton Beach, on the ocean north of Stinson Beach.
+Here is a list and description of Marin beaches.
+County beaches missing from this list are Chicken Ranch and Agate Beach on Tamales Bay, just north-west of Inverness, Upton Beach, on the ocean north of Stinson Beach, and Whitehouse Pool in Lagunitas

 You can fish at most of the lakes and reservoirs in Marin.
-The California Department of Fish and Wildlife lists fishing lakes, streams, sites on the bay, and lakes in Sonoma County.
+The California Department of Fish and Wildlife lists fishing lakes, streams, sites on the bay, and lakes in Marin and Sonoma Counties.
 Fishing licenses are required for many of these locations.

 Excellent skiing is available in the Lake Tahoe area of the Sierra Nevada Mountains.
-You can travel from the ocean to a ski resort in 3 to 3.5 hours.
+You can travel from Marin to a ski resort in 3 to 3.5 hours.

 Marinites have easy access to excellent art, music, and theater.
-Here are the major attractions.
+Here are major attractions.

-Asian Art Museum in the San Francisco Civic Center (City Hall, Symphony Hall, Opera House, and more) has one of the most comprehensive collections of Asian Art in the world.
+Asian Art Museum in the San Francisco Civic Center (including City Hall, Symphony Hall, Opera House, and more) has one of the most comprehensive collections of Asian Art in the world.

-Legion of Honor Museum in San Francisco has diverse collections of European decorative arts and paintings, Ancient art, and one of the largest collections of prints and drawings in the country.
-The imposing Beaux-arts building is set on a knoll in Lincoln Park with breathtaking views the Pacific Ocean, Golden Gate Bridge, Marin County, and all of San Francisco.
+Legion of Honor Museum in San Francisco has diverse collections of European decorative arts and paintings, ancient art, and one of the largest collections of prints and drawings.
+The imposing Beaux-arts building is set on a knoll in Lincoln Park with breathtaking views the Pacific Ocean, Golden Gate Bridge, Marin County, and San Francisco.
 Not to be missed!

 Museum of Modern Art is downtown in San Francisco, at Third and Howard Streets.
 The fine modern building typically presents six temporary exhibits and five ongoing exhibits, plus film events.

-UC Berkeley Art Museum and Pacific Film Archive presents each year more than twenty art exhibitions, 450 film programs, and dozens of performances, as well as lectures, symposia, and tours.
+UC Berkeley Art Museum and Pacific Film Archive presents each year more than 20 art exhibitions, 450 film programs, dozens of performances, lectures, symposia, and tours.

 Music and Theater in Marin